 - » Key resources and services

-The main objective of SEARCH is to obtain detailed descriptions of the health of Aboriginal infants, children, adolescents, and families in these urban settings.
-Families will be recruited from Aboriginal Medical Services across NSW to participate in a cross-sectional study of 800 families in urban and large regional centres, and a prospective longitudinal cohort study of the 800 families over 5-20 years.
+SEARCH will obtain detailed descriptions of the health of Aboriginal infants, children, adolescents, and families in urban settings.
+Families will be recruited from Aboriginal Medical Services across NSW to participate in:

 - a cross sectional study of 800 families in urban and large regional centres